Faeety/CustomDoorAccess_Smod2/README.md

 cda_revoke_all | Bool | false | Revoke the access to all the other cards or not

 ```
-Exemple : cda_access_set: 012:1
+Exemple : cda_access_set: 012:1&2
-= 012 Door only open with Scientist Card or Default Cards if you set revoke_all to false
+= 012 Door only open with Scientist Card, Major Scientist Card or Default Cards if you set revoke_all to false
 ```

 ### Doors List